Merrell Moab Speed 2 Review | Worth It In 2026?

 standing on bench while wearing the merrell moab speed 2

-The contoured heel cup offers a nice barrier against the edge of either side of your heel preventing from overly pronating or supinating during your stride.
+The contoured heel cup provides a nice barrier against the edges of your heels, preventing you from overpronating or oversupinating during your stride.

 testing the moab speed 2 on uphill terrain

-The integrated lightweight flex plate impregnates itself around your midsole working its way up towards the sides of your toes which is a similar mechanism like the Hoka Mafate X. This enhances the stiffness, allowing you tackle that extreme uneven terrain.
+The integrated lightweight flex plate wraps around your midsole, working its way up towards the sides of your toes, a mechanism similar to the Hoka Mafate X. This enhances stiffness, allowing you to tackle extremely uneven terrain.

 side view of the shoes on gravel trail, tongue wear after 50 miles

-back view of the Moab Speed 2 , featuring the heel counter
+back view of the Moab Speed 2 , noting the fraying heel loops

-Overall, Merrelll was able to craft a hiking shoe that’s not only lightweight but also durable which is an oxymoron in the hiking space.
+Overall, Merrell was able to craft a hiking shoe that’s not only lightweight but also durable, which is an oxymoron in the hiking space.

 Is the Merrell Moab Speed 2 worth it?